ArthurTeixeira16/ZombieZoneGame/README.md

 #### HANDLING THE DIFFERENT STATES OF THE GAME
 **Problem in Context**

 In the game, the system must support multiple states: Game State, Leaderboard State, Menu State, and Game Over State.
 Each state requires different behaviors and functionalities.
 Before implementing a design pattern, the state logic could have been managed with long conditional checks or switch statements inside a single run() method.
-This approach violates the Single Responsibility Principle and is not scalable as new states are added.
+This is not scalable as new states are added.

 **The Pattern**